Massacre of Sens: Persecution

 Protestants who followed the teachings of John Calvin, known as Huguenots, had been subject to continued persecution in France since the Affair of the Placards in the reign of King François I. The regency of Catherine de' Medici for her son King Charles IX of France, beginning in 1561, presented the possibility of tolerance.
 This manifested in the publication of the Edict of Saint-Germain in January 1562 which allowed for freedom of conscience and private worship, and a few sites for public temples.

 The Huguenots of Sens

-The community of Huguenots in the City of Sens was small, 600 people in a city of 16,000 but well established among the religious and legal elite, counting among their number the Provost and the Deacon of the Cathedral.
+The community of Huguenots in the City of Sens was small, only 600 people in a city of 16,000, but well established among the religious and legal elite, counting among their number the Provost and the Deacon of the Cathedral.
 They were likewise well-represented among the middle classes of the town, and much less so in the surrounding rural communities.
 The community benefited from a degree of organisation, having long had an armed guard to protect their services from potential intrusions.

 As a result they contested the nomination of representatives to the Estates General with one Protestant and one Catholic being sent.
 Further upon the announcement of the Edict of Saint-Germain they sought quickly to petition for a place to worship.
 The mayor of Sens, a hardline Catholic named Hémard, sought to obstruct this petition, encouraging Catholic preachers to denounce its construction.